Short Film: Black Wealth Cannot Wait

 Visiting the historic site of Dearfield today – where just three structures remain of a town that once boasted 300 families, a school, two churches and a restaurant – we can’t help but imagine the ingenuity, innovation, hope and determination embedded in the hearts of people who traversed uncharted territory for the opportunity to own a piece of the American dream.

-More than a century later, at a time when the median Black family in the U.S. has amassed only 10% of the wealth of the median white family, the Dearfield name and O.T.’s vision live on in the Dearfield Fund for Black Wealth.
-As a private equity impact fund, they are catalyzing a movement to build Black wealth and close the racial wealth gap through homeownership.
+More than a century later, at a time when the median Black family in the U.S. has amassed only 10% of the wealth of the median white family, the Dearfield name and O.T.’s vision live on in the Dearfield Fund.
+As a private equity impact fund, they are catalyzing a movement to build Black wealth and close the wealth gap through homeownership.

-Acknowledging that existing federal policy interventions, race-neutral solutions and charitable donations alone will not close the racial wealth gap, and channeling the ingenuity of Dearfield’s first homesteaders, the Dearfield Fund for Black Wealth quietly launched in July 2021 with a single loan for $40,000 in down-payment assistance.
-In the last two years, the community behind this movement – impact investors, philanthropists, asset allocators and allies – have helped invest $9 million in first-time Black homeowners, allowing Dearfield to help first-time Black homebuyers close on more than 175 homes.
+Acknowledging that existing federal policy interventions, race-neutral solutions and charitable donations alone will not close the racial wealth gap, and channeling the ingenuity of Dearfield’s first homesteaders, the Dearfield Fund, a concessionary private equity fund by Gary Ventures, Inc. quietly launched in July 2021 with a single loan for $40,000 in down-payment assistance.
+In the last two years, the community behind this movement – impact investors, philanthropists, asset allocators and allies – have helped invest $9 million in homeowners from communities that have faced systemic barriers to opportunity, allowing Dearfield to help first-time Black homebuyers close on more than 175 homes.

 How it Works

-In addition to borrowers’ personal down payment contribution, (at least 3% of the home’s price), the Dearfield Fund provides interest-free down payment assistance of up to $40,000 to first-time, Black homebuyers in Metro Denver.
+In addition to borrowers’ personal down payment contribution, (at least 3% of the home’s price), the Dearfield Fund provides interest-free down payment assistance of up to $40,000 to first-time, homebuyers from communities facing systemic barriers to opportunity in Metro Denver.

-When investors activate their balance sheets and invest in Black communities, they see a financial return and meaningful social impact.
-The Dearfield Fund is a testament to that ideal.
+When investors activate their balance sheets and invest in communities that have faced systemic barriers to home ownership, they see a financial return and meaningful social impact.
+The Dearfield Fund was founded by Gary Ventures, Inc. as a testament to that ideal.

 How Dearfield is Helping Black Women

-After helping 150 families with down-payment assistance, Dearfield has sharpened its strategy to better serve Black women, who make up 60% of the fund’s borrowers so far.
+After helping 150 families with down-payment assistance in the Denver Metro area, The Dearfield Fund has expanded its strategy to better serve Black women, who make up 60% of the fund’s borrowers so far.

 Share via